-- Make full use of all recycling facilities provided by Gram Panchayat and private suppliers, including glass, cans, white and brown paper, batteries, print cartridges, cardboard and furniture. - The color coded bins for different wastes are placed at different locations of the campus for collection of waste and its easy sorting at source. - Compost or cause to be composted, all organic waste, green waste and non-recycled collected from kitchens, gardens, offices and rooms. - Provide sufficient, accessible and well-publicized collection points for recyclable waste, with responsibility for recycling clearly allocated - Dispose all waste, whether solid or otherwise, in a scientific manner and ensure that it is not released directly to the environment - Recycle and reuse of kitchen wastes (from canteen and hostels) and garden waste
+- Make full use of all recycling facilities provided by Gram Panchayat and private suppliers, including glass, cans, white and brown paper, batteries, print cartridges, cardboard and furniture. - The color coded bins for different wastes are placed at different locations of the campus for collection of waste and its easy sorting at source.

+↓ ↓ Dispose all waste, whether solid or otherwise, in a scientific manner and ensure that it is not released directly to the environment

+4 Recycle and reuse of kitchen wastes (from canteen and hostels) and garden waste